Julis-Rabinowitz Professor of Public Policy

 Director, Master of Public Affairs Program

 Areas of Interest: The politics of policymaking, health policy, fiscal politics, policy reform, implementation, the welfare state, Congress.

-Eric M. Patashnik is Julis-Rabinowitz Professor of Public Policy, Professor of Political Science, and Director of the Brown Public Policy Program.
-He oversees Brown's Master of Public Affairs program.
+Eric M. Patashnik is Julis-Rabinowitz Professor of Public Policy, Professor of Political Science, and Director of Brown's Master of Public Affairs program.

-Patashnik received both his MPP and PhD from the University of California at Berkeley.
+Patashnik received his PhD from the University of California, Berkeley.